Gail Russell: Stardom

 The Uninvited was directed by Lewis Allen and was a big success.
 Producer Charles Brackett claimed in his diary that filming with Russell was difficult.
 Allen said that Ray Milland would take Russell aside and continuously practice her lines with her.
 Allen also said, "She could only do about five or six lines, and then she'd burst into tears."
 According to Allen, Russell, who had not drunk alcohol before, began drinking it to calm herself at the suggestion of the head of make-up on set.

 According to the National Box Office Digest, it was among the highest-grossing pictures in the United States with rentals of over $500,000.
 A delighted Paramount announced Russell for Her Heart in Her Throat and True to the Navy with Eddie Bracken.

 Allen directed Russell in Our Hearts Were Young and Gay (1944), in which she co-starred with Diana Lynn.
 It was another success.

 Russell co-starred opposite Alan Ladd in Salty O'Rourke (1945), a horse-racing drama.

 Her Heart in Her Throat became the third film Russell made with Allen, The Unseen (1945), an unofficial follow up to The Uninvited.
 True to the Navy became Bring On the Girls; Russell did not appear in that film.

-Then Lynn and she were in Our Hearts Were Growing Up (1946), a sequel to Our Hearts Were Young and Gay.
+Then Lynn and Russell were in Our Hearts Were Growing Up (1946), a sequel to Our Hearts Were Young and Gay.
 Paramount announced her as the female lead in The Virginian (1946), but she did not appear in the final movie.

 She was reunited with Ladd in Calcutta (1947), shot in 1945, but not released until two years later.
 She made a cameo as herself in two all-star Paramount films, Duffy's Tavern (1945) and Variety Girl (1947).